Reproduction vs Authentic Antiques: Complete Guide to Authentication

 Bakelite Testing

 Bakelite jewelry from the 1930s and 1940s commands high prices.
 Modern acrylic can look identical but is worth a fraction of the price.
 The simplest test: rub the piece vigorously until it warms, then smell it.
-Genuine Bakelite gives off a distinctive carbolic odor.
+Genuine Bakelite gives off a distinctive carbolic odor (similar to mothballs or formaldehyde).
 Modern acrylic smells like nothing or faint plastic.
-The hot pin test also works: Bakelite smells acrid; acrylic melts.
-Simichrome metal polish turns bright yellow on a cotton swab when rubbed on Bakelite.
+The Simichrome test is even more reliable: apply a small amount of Simichrome metal polish to a cotton swab and rub it on a hidden surface.
+It turns bright yellow-orange on Bakelite and stays white on acrylic.

 Common Reproduction Red Flags